-The FA Cup is back for its 139th year.
-An incredible 736 teams have been whittled down to just 16, with all the remaining clubs all believing it could be their year.
+The FA Cup is back for its 140th year.
+An incredible 736 teams have been whittled down to just 16, with clubs just two games away from a semi-final date at Wembley.

 Here's how to watch all the action, including if you're outside the UK.

 Where can you watch the games in the UK?

 The BBC and BT share will share TV rights to the competition for this season.
 The two broadcasters will share the top picks for each round and one semi-final match, with both channels showing the final on 23 May.

 The BBC is free, provided you have a TV licence.
 This currently costs £157.50 per year, and is a requirement if you watch any live TV or use BBC iPlayer.
 Once that's sorted, just navigate to BBC One on your TV or head to iPlayer to start streaming.

 However, you'll need to subscribe to BT Sport to watch their games.
 The cheapest way of doing this will be with the Sport package, which is currently available for £7.50 per month (£15 per month thereafter) with £20 upfront.
 Another popular option is to combine it with a BT Broadband deal, with prices currently starting at £44.99 per month.
 Of course, there's more great live content on BT Sport, including every single Champions League game.